Malaria cripples economies, crushes communities and causes heartbreaking loss.

 The disease costs the African economy more than $12 billion every year and a slows the economic growth of countries with high malaria rates by 1.3% - it's draining countries, continents and communities.

-But we know how to end it: Watch this
+We know how to end it: Watch this

 Where are we now?